jeffleeismyhero/devise-ios-fork/README.md

     - (void)setObjects:(NSDictionary *)objects forAction:(DVSActionType)actionType;
     ```

-* or via `DVSUserDataSource` protocol you have to conform:
+* or via `DVSUserDataSource` protocol you have to confirm:

     ```objc
     - (NSDictionary *)additionalRequestParametersForAction:(DVSActionType)action;